How is Pivotal Approach different than other therapy?

 That’s where Pivotal Approach is different.

 Not all therapists or coaches are created equal.
 Pivotal Approach brings the best techniques from both the therapy and coaching fields.
 Brett is dedicated to helping discover the root cause of relationship strife and guides sessions to change relationship dynamics.
 He helps you break free of your conflict cycle, close the distance, and cultivate a closer connection so both individuals feel fulfilled.
-Click below to schedule your free 20-minute mini session and discover how Brett can help you.
+Click below to schedule your free 20-minute consultation and discover how Brett can help you.